lehins/tutorials/Haskell/containers/containers.md

 One of the common mappings in real life that we encounter is a person's identification number, that maps a unique number to an actual human being.
 Social Security Number (SSN) is normally used for that purpose in the USA.
-Although it is a 9 digit number and using `IntMap` would be more efficient, it does have some structure, so we will take advantage of it and use a custom data type `SSN` instead of an `Int` as a key.
+Although it is a 9 digit number and using `IntMap` would be more efficient, it does have some structure to it and we will take advantage of it, so we will use a custom data type `SSN` instead of an `Int` as a key.

 ```haskell
 #!/usr/bin/env stack